gt-big-data/thrift_tutorial/README.md

 #### Windows
 Download [Virtual Box](https://www.virtualbox.org/wiki/Downloads) to run a Linux VM then follow the Linux instructions(we'll help you get it set up).

+Follow [this](http://tecadmin.net/install-ubuntu-on-virtualbox/) tutorial to get VirtualBox set up with Ubuntu.

 ### Nodejs